Wallat-bilal/Object-manipulation-and-task-planning-/README.md

 To ensure that the FlexBE app recognizes the behaviors, we need to do a catkin build.
 First, we need to run roslaunch omtp_lecture4 omtp_flexbe_demo.launch.
 Next, we launch the FlexBE app by using roslaunch flexbe_app flexbe_full.launch.

-When you launch flexbe_full, the first thing we do is add an overview like the name, package descriptions, etc. Next, we go into the state machine editor and start adding states that our robot needs to perform.
-Once everything has been added, we do auto-connect.
-If everything goes well with no errors, we get to see the start-to-finish behavior of the robot.
+Upon launching flexbe_full, the first step is to add an overview, including the name and package descriptions.
+Then, proceed to the state machine editor and start adding the states required for the robot's operations.
+After incorporating all the necessary states, use the auto-connect feature to link them appropriately.
+If everything is set up correctly without errors, you will be able to see the start-to-finish behavior of the robot.